How Enzuzo launched a profitable freemium model and how you can too

 Transitioning to a product-led growth (PLG) model is no easy feat.
 To do it successfully is even harder.

-Enzuzo joined our ProductLed Accelerator program back in April.
-Since then, they’ve revamped their freemium model and made significant onboarding changes that have doubled their signup to paid conversion rate.
+Since working with ProductLed, Enzuzo has revamped its freemium model and made significant onboarding changes that have doubled its free-to-paid conversion rate.

-In this post, we’re going to share how they got started, the roadblocks in their way, how they tackled them, and the results.
+In this post, we’ll share how they got started, the roadblocks they encountered, how they tackled them, and the results.

 Where they started: a pivot to Shopify